Toronto’s Breast Augmentation Clinic

 - Silicone or saline implant filler

-Implants were originally created with a smooth surface, which allow for a more natural feel and pleasing look.
+Breast implants were originally created with a smooth surface, which allows for a more natural feel and pleasing look.
 On the other hand, textured implants have a rough surface and thicker shell and were made to decrease the risk of capsular contracture or hardening of the implant.
 However, textured implants feel harder and their rough surface creates more visible implant wrinkling.

 Saline breast implants have a silicone shell that is filled with salt water, or saline, at the time of surgery.
 The silicone shell can be filled with saline after being inserted into the breast, which means that breast implant sizes can be altered.
 This fact also allows for a smaller incision, compared to silicone implants.
 Since the shells can be filled with saline after insertion, each breast can be filled differently to accommodate asymmetry in breast volume.
 Nevertheless, saline implants feel less natural than silicone ones and have a higher risk of wrinkling, unless over-filled.